still-kicking-test/Weather/README.md

 ### Edit locations

-* Current location - if enabled, the forecast for your current location will be shown on the Weather tab (not yet implemented).
+* Current location - if enabled, the forecast for your current location will be shown on the Weather tab.
+The first time this is enabled, the app will ask for location permissions.
 * UK video forecast -  if enabled, this would ideally show a video forecast, but this is not yet implemented.
 When it is, it will probably show a video of the author describing the app.
 * Locations - a list of the currently defined locations to be shown on the Weather tab.
 These can be reordered by drag-and-drop (after a long-press).